Image

 Known for her cut paper, collage-based work and her large-scale, immersive installations, Bowdoin investigates the potential intersections of the visual and the literary, channeling the experience of reading into the activity of drawing, while reimagining our relationship to the environment.

-The result generates a visually lush landscape that appears in flux as it grows along Anderson Hall.
+Power Flower, found in M.D.
+Anderson Biology Building, is a celebration of nature.
+This engaging, wall-sized installation of brightly colored, cut and painted organic forms, calls forth an unruly garden, teeming with life.
+Abundant with dizzying patterns inspired by florals and vegetation, the painting is interwoven with motifs reminiscent of turtle shells, fish scales, snake skin and moth wings.
+The result generates a visually lush landscape that appears in flux.
 Interested in how artists and naturalists have sought to understand, identify, depict, and define the natural world over time, Bowdoin here creates a spacious ecosystem that resists easy containment and immediate identification.
 Power Flower is a commemoration of the natural world, both real and imagined.
 It embodies exuberance and intensity while conveying an ecologically-minded message, encouraging viewers to consider their own connections to the landscape around them.